 Since 2010 Snam’s Board of Directors approved a compliance process in response to the Consob regulation, the Italian markets authority, on conflicts of interest and related-party transactions.

-In particular, Snam’s related-party compliance, last approved by the Board of Directors on 12 December 2019 after receiving the favourable and unanimous opinion of the Control, Risk and Related Party Transactions Committee, takes into account the particular regulatory framework in which Snam and its Subsidiaries operate and identified the “thresholds of significance” for individual transactions.
+In particular, Snam’s related-party compliance, in implementation of recent Consob Resolution no. 21624 of 10 December 2020, last approved by the Board of Directors on 15 June 2021 after receiving the favourable and unanimous opinion of the Control, Risk and Related Party Transactions Committee, takes into account the particular regulatory framework in which Snam and its Subsidiaries operate and identified the “thresholds of significance” for individual transactions.

 Snam has separate approval procedures for "Small Transactions" and "Large Transactions".